UMAprotocol/UMIPs/UMIPs/Guide-to-writing-a-price-identifier-UMIP.md

 ### **Required questions**
 <br>

-1. What markets should the price be queried from?<br>
+1. What markets should the price be queried from?
+It is recommended to have at least 3 markets. <br>
    >  a.
 Which specific pairs should be queried from each market?
 2. Provide recommended endpoints to query for real-time prices from each market listed.
     > a.
 These should match the data sources used in your `Price Feed Implementation`.